Advaya24/vision-dqn/README.md

 ```

 ### Pretraining DCGAN
-Open the .ipynb and run all blocks.
+Open the dcgan-atari-train.ipynb and run all blocks.
 It should save checkpoints, from which the Discriminator checkpoint path must be assigned as \<dcgan_path\>